New video fuels Prestianni-Vinicius racism case as UEFA probes alleged abuse

 - A new twist has emerged in the heated exchange between Gianluca Prestianni and Vinícius Jr as UEFA continues its investigation into the alleged racial abuse

-- Fans remain divided over what was actually said during the confrontation despite the Argentine refuting claims he abused the Madrid star racially
+- Fans remain divided over what was actually said during the confrontation but the Argentinian has denied any racial abuse

 Real Madrid’s narrow win over Benfica in the Champions League was eclipsed by a racism storm that now sits with UEFA.